"Any M-Badge BMW": Mzansi make suggestions for Boity's new car

-Boity Thulo: ‘Ba Kae’ Rapper Shops for a New Car, Mzansi Give Suggestions “Lamborghini Urus Maybe?”
+Boity Thulo Shops for a New Car, Mzansi Gives Suggestions: “Lamborghini Urus Maybe?”

 - South African rapper and media personality Boity Thulo is looking to purchase a new car after her Range Rover Lumma